-Removal of an old gasket from an oil pan can be a difficult and messy task.
+Removal of an old gasket from an oil pan can be a messy and challenging task.
 The first step is to remove all of the oil from the pan.
 This can be done by draining the oil or sucking it out with a vacuum pump.

 Once the oil is removed, the next step is to scrape off as much of the old gasket as possible.
 A putty knife or razor blade can be used for this purpose.
-If there are any stubborn pieces of gasket remaining, they can be softened with heat from a propane torch and then scraped off.
+If any stubborn pieces of gasket remain, they can be softened with heat from a propane torch and then scraped off.

 How Do I Remove an Old Gasket That is Stuck?

-If you’re removing an old gasket that is stuck, there are a few things you can do to make the process easier.
+If you’re removing an old gasket that’s stuck, there are a few steps you can take to make the process easier.
 First, use a putty knife or another sharp tool to scrape away any loose debris or sealant around the perimeter of the gasket.
 Next, use a heat gun or hair dryer to soften the adhesive holding the gasket in place.

 This will make it easier to peel away the gasket.
 Finally, use a solvent such as acetone or mineral spirits to dissolve any remaining adhesive on both the surface and the back of the gasket.